ScrappyHub/rooted-platform/docs/ROOTED_LONG_TERM_ROADMAP.md

 This roadmap exists to:

-- Give you a clear mental picture of possible phases
+- Give a clear mental picture of possible phases
 - Center your health, safety, and stability over scale
 - Prevent outside pressure from weaponizing your ambition
 - Make it clear that **ROOTED Community alone can be “complete”**